 The infection prevention and antimicrobial stewardship programmes are appropriate to the size and complexity of the service and include policies and procedures to guide staff.
 A registered nurse is the infection control nurse.
 Infection data is collated, analysed, and trended.
 Antimicrobial prescribing is monitored.
 Monthly surveillance data is reported to staff.
-There have been no outbreaks since the previous audit.
-There are organisational Covid-19 prevention strategies in place.
+There has been one outbreak since the previous audit.
+There are organisational Covid -19 prevention strategies in place.